 These same specialists are also known as maxillofacial pathology experts.
 The two terms mean the same thing.
 You might think these experts sound like exotic scientists.
 They certainly are and they are your neighbors and friends.

 If your body carries any diseases, you know it’s ideal to find out as soon as possible.
-At Lovett Dental, we know the best oral pathologist in Missouri City, TX residents have is one of our board-certified general dentists or specialty dentists.
-They carefully examine your face, mouth, jaw and related areas for signs of disease or illness.
+At Lovett Dental Missouri City, we offer one of our board-certified general dentists or specialty dentists for oral pathology.
+They carefully examine your face, mouth, jaw, and related areas for signs of disease or illness.
 If found, they enlist your help to develop treatment options you want.